A world-class institute of changemakers in the deaf and signing community.

 “I’m delighted by the continued growth and increased recognition of the Lavender Graduation tradition here at Gallaudet.
 This ceremony, also observed by our counterparts in higher education around the country, marks an important milestone for LGBTQA students who in many cases have had to surmount numerous challenges stemming from bias and discrimination related to their gender identity or sexual orientation.
 Most importantly, this ceremony also provides the opportunity for the LGBTQA Resource Center to recognize and thank the ‘movers and shakers’ among the students, faculty, and staff who work tirelessly to make our campus a more LGBTQA-inclusive and affirming place.”

-Nayo Lim Franck, G-’17, who graduated with a Masters in ASL and Deaf Studies, gave the student address, concentrating on her experiences as a LGBTQA student of color at Gallaudet.
+Nayo Lim Franck, G-’17, who graduated with a Master’s in American Sign Language (ASL) and Deaf Studies, gave the student address, concentrating on her experiences as an LGBTQA student of color at Gallaudet.

 “We used to have code words we would use in lieu of labels,” said Kannapell.
 “For example, baseball was used to designate bisexuality.”